 - Lights: just cut the bottom of the bottle, pass through the electrical cords and pieces to hold the bottle in place, secure, and adjust to different lengths.

 - A table lamp with larger decorative bottles.
-To built it, remove the lower part to pass the cable and adjust a cloth hat in the neck of the bottle.
+To build it, remove the lower part to pass the cable and adjust a cloth hat in the neck of the bottle.

-Update 12/2016 Want Other Ways to Cut Glass Bottles?
-There are many other techniques to cut glass bottles (with a flame, with boiling water, etc.), but the one presented here with a cotton twine and acetone has been the safest for us!
+Want Other Ways to Cut Glass Bottles?
+There are many other techniques to cut glass bottles (with a flame, with boiling water, etc.), but the one presented here with cotton twine and acetone has been the safest for us!

 Other useful resources: